Skip to main content

 Too much juice or squash is not good for the following reasons:

 • Fruit juices contain various sugars (carbohydrates).
 Some types of sugar are not digested or absorbed and so get to the large bowel (colon).
 Here they may act to keep water in the bowel and cause watery stools.
-Clear apple juice seems to be the worst, as it contains a lot of certain sugars.
+Clear apple juice seems to be the worst as it contains a lot of these sugars.
 Cloudy juices that contain some fibre are not as bad.

 Fluid

 Some toddlers get into the habit of drinking almost constantly.
 This is often for comfort rather than because they are thirsty.
-While children do need plenty of fluids, more than 5-8 drinks a day can contribute to toddler's diarrhoea, even if they are drinking water.
+Children do need plenty of fluids but more than 5-8 drinks a day can contribute to toddler's diarrhoea, even if they are drinking water.
 It may be worth considering limiting drinks to meal and snack times.

 Fibre

 Changing the fibre content of the diet may be helpful, as very low- or high-fibre intakes may make symptoms worse in some children.
 Fibre (roughage) is the part of plant food that is not digested.
-It stays in the gut and is passed in the stools (faeces).
-Fibre is present in many foods, in particular in fruit, wholemeal bread and vegetables.
+It stays in the gut and is passed in the stools.
+Fibre is present in many foods, particularly in fruit, wholemeal bread and vegetables.

-Fibre has an action a bit like blotting paper and absorbs water in the bowel.
-So, if your child has a low-fibre diet, it may help to increase the fibre in the diet to normal levels.
-This is simply achieved by eating a healthy balanced diet that includes some fruit and vegetables.
+Fibre acts a bit like blotting paper and absorbs water in the bowel.
+A child with a low-fibre diet may be helped by increasing the fibre in the diet to normal levels, by eating a healthy balanced diet that includes some fruit and vegetables.

 However, a high-fibre diet may make things worse, as too much fibre can cause loose stools, especially in toddlers.
-It is important that your child has a balanced diet with plenty of vegetables and fruit, but some are more likely to cause toddler's diarrhoea than others.
-Foods to consider reducing if your child has toddler's diarrhoea include:
+It is important that children have a balanced diet but some foods are more likely to cause toddler's diarrhoea than others.
+Foods to consider reducing in toddler's diarrhoea include:

 • High-fibre cereals (eg, Weetabix®, porridge, muesli, cereals with raisins).